wfu-dmds/tidy-vs-base-experiment/README.md

  * Datafest activity
  * Flights data for assessment

+LEARNING GOALS:
+ 1. Filter data
+ 2. Create a new variable
+ 3. Create a visualization using those variables

 Demographics:
   * When was the last class you had that used R?
   * Previous coding experience (other languages)